 Pandemic or not, researchers estimated 20 years ago that as much as 80 percent of coronary heart disease and 70 percent of strokes can be avoided with healthy lifestyle behaviors, as reported in a New England Journal of Medicine study.
 While mortality rates have declined for decades, a report by CDC researchers shows those declines have slowed in the last 10 years, particularly among African Americans and adults between ages 25–64.

 The campaign is supported by the “Alliance for the Million Hearts® Campaign,” a newly formed public-private coalition to help fuel the Million Hearts® Initiative toward its goal of preventing at least one million heart attacks, strokes and cardiovascular events by 2022.
 The national campaign will focus on helping more people understand their personal risk for heart disease and stroke, believe in their power to change it and take steps that lower their risks.
-Amgen and Bayer are funders for the campaign; the FH Foundation and the National Association of Chronic Disease Directors (NACDD) have joined the Alliance as the first community partners.
+Amgen and Bayer are funders for the campaign; the Family Heart Foundation and the National Association of Chronic Disease Directors (NACDD) have joined the Alliance as the first community partners.

 “In addition to being leading causes of death in the United States, heart disease and stroke are also leading contributors to ill-health and disability, as many people who experience a cardiac or stroke event can attest.
 COVID-19 has shown us that we can no longer accept the status quo with public health battles we can, and should, win,” said Judy Monroe, MD, president and CEO of the CDC Foundation.
-“Because we know we can do more working together to confront cardiovascular disease, we are proud to have Amgen, Bayer, the FH Foundation and the National Association of Chronic Disease Directors as partners who are equally committed to this vision and the potential to make a real difference.”
+“Because we know we can do more working together to confront cardiovascular disease, we are proud to have Amgen, Bayer, the Family Heart Foundation and the National Association of Chronic Disease Directors as partners who are equally committed to this vision and the potential to make a real difference.”

 “Public health and medical communities have been fighting cardiovascular disease for a long time, making tangible progress along the way.
 But we are seeing some concerning plateaus and even some declines in that progress,” said Laurence Sperling, MD, executive director of Million Hearts® in the Division for Heart Disease and Stroke Prevention at CDC.
 “We can’t rely solely on what we have done in the past.
 We need innovative strategies to engage the American population in ways that will drive meaningful action.”